-- Click the little arrow at the bottom of the Manage Exclusions window and choose Add > Files.
+- Click the little arrow at the bottom of the Manage Exclusions window and choose Add, then select Files.

-- Chrome should now be added to the exclusions list.
-Click OK.
+- Click OK (Chrome should now be added to the exclusions list).

 - Click OK in Advanced Settings window to save the changes.

-Solution 5 – Make sure Windows Image Acquisition (WIA) service is running
+4. Make sure that the Windows Image Acquisition (WIA) service is running

-- When Services window opens, locate Windows Image Acquisition (WIA) service and double click it.
+- Locate the Windows Image Acquisition (WIA) service and double click it.

-- Locate Startup Type section and check if it’s set to Automatic.
-If it’s not, use the dropdown menu and set the Startup Type to Automatic.
+- Locate the Startup Type section and check if it’s set to Automatic.
+If not, use the dropdown menu and set the Startup Type to Automatic.

-- Next, click the Recovery tab.
+- Click on the Recovery tab.
 Find the First Failure section and choose Restart the Service from the menu.

 - Click Apply and OK to save the changes.

-After doing that, find the Neat shortcut, right click it, and choose Run as administrator.
+- Find the Neat shortcut, right-click it, and choose Run as administrator.

-- First, go to the Documents folder, or to the folder where your Cabinet is saved.
-By default, it should be Documents.
+- Go to the Documents folder, or to the folder where your Cabinet is saved (by default, it should be Documents).